NETWAYS/foreman-training/plugins/06_expire_hosts.md

 ### Configure notifications in the settings menu

-Navigate to "Administer > Settings" and on the "ExpireHosts" tab set the "Expiry e-mail recipients" to admin@localdomain.
+Navigate to "Administer > Settings" and on the "Expire Hosts" tab set the "Expiry e-mail recipients" to admin@localdomain.

 ### Set a host to expire on its "Additional Information" tab